 The National Park Service is currently preparing a draft Environmental Assessment (EA) to implement a non-motorized boathouse zone in Georgetown.
 The draft EA will include the agency's "preferred alternative" for development.
-The public will have an opportunity to comment on the document at the time of its release, which is expected in December 2015 or January 2016.
+The public will have an opportunity to comment on the document at the time of its release, which is expected by the end of February 2016.

 Many thanks to all who expressed their concern for protecting the C&O Canal National Historical Park and Capital Crescent Trail in scoping-phase comments on the boathouse zone EA that were submitted before the deadline of April 10, 2015.
 A comment by the Defenders coalition expressed strong concerns about possible effects on the future of the canal park in Georgetown, and similar views were voiced by many other organizations and individuals.
 NPS has now posted a report on the scoping comments. (see article )

 Although the preliminary alternatives presented during the EA scoping phase included positive concepts for the C&OCNHP, some options involved substantial construction in the park.
 The High Density Alternative proposed a large boathouse -- possibly for private ownership or use -- within the canal park's borders.
 This intrusion is undesirable and also unnecessary, since the boathouse zone includes suitable space downriver from the canal park (see Images and Maps).

 AREAS AT RISK